Dirk Rupnow: Life

 Rupnow studied history, German literature, philosophy and art history at the Free University Berlin and the University of Vienna.
 He completed his studies in Vienna 1999.
 2002 he received his PhD from the University of Klagenfurt, Austria.
 In 2009 he completed his Habilitation at the University of Vienna.
 1999/2000 he worked as a research associate for the Historians‘ Commission of the Republic of Austria.
 2000/01 he was a junior fellow at the Internationalen Research Center for Cultural Studies IFK, Vienna, 2004-07 a postdoc fellow in the framework of the Austrian Programme for Advanced Research and Technology (APART) of the Austrian Academy of Sciences ÖAW, 2007-09 a visiting fellow at Institute for Human Sciences IWM, Vienna.
 Since 2007 he has been a lecturer, since 2009 senior lecturer at the Department of Contemporary History at the University of Vienna.
 2008 he was elected member of the Junge Kurie of the Austrian Academy of Sciences ÖAW.
+Since 2009, he has been conducting research and teaching at the Institute of Contemporary History at the University of Innsbruck, where he served as director from 2010 to 2018.
+From 2016 to 2019, he was also a member of the University of Innsbruck’s Senate.
+From March 2018 until the end of 2025, he served as Dean of the Faculty of History, and since November 2025 he has been Vice-Rector for Human Resources at the University of Innsbruck.

-Rupnow taught as a visiting assistant professor in the Jewish studies program at Dartmouth College, at the University of Bielefeld and was invited for fellowships at the history department of Duke University, the Simon Dubnow Institute for Jewish History and Culture at Leipzig University and the Center for Advanced Holocaust Studies at the United States Holocaust Memorial Museum in Washington, DC.
+Rupnow has held visiting positions at various research institutions: at the Jewish Studies Programme at Dartmouth College, the History Department at Duke University, and on several occasions at the Simon Dubnow Institute for Jewish History and Culture at the University of Leipzig and the Centre for Advanced Holocaust Studies at the United States Holocaust Memorial Museum in Washington, D.C.
+In 2016/17, he was the Distinguished Visiting Austrian Chair Professor at the Europe Center and Department of History at Stanford University, and in 2022, a Visiting Professor at the European Forum of the Hebrew University of Jerusalem.
+In 2015, he was the (founding) director of the Research Centre for Migration and Globalisation, and in 2016 the (founding) spokesperson for the doctoral programme ‘Dynamics of Inequality and Difference in the Age of Globalisation’.
+Since 2014, he has been a member of the scientific advisory board for the ‘Culture of Remembrance’ funding priority of the Province of Tyrol; since 2016, a member and spokesperson of the scientific advisory board of the Documentation Archive Migration Tyrol (DAM); since 2018, a member of the International Scientific Advisory Board of the Vienna Wiesenthal Institute for Holocaust Studies (and its spokesperson since 2021)[4] and, since 2024, a member of the Scientific Advisory Board of the Vienna Psychoanalytic Association.
+Furthermore, he is involved with ARAtirol, the contact, service and monitoring centre for work critical of racism and discrimination in Tyrol.
+He served as a consultant at the House of Austrian History in Vienna.